 Pembrokeshire's County Show returns for another year!
 This annual event brings thousands of people to the Haverfordwest Showground each year.
 With a variety of crafts and stalls, there is also displays, exhibitions and performances to see!
 There is a whole host of agricultural machinery on display as well as livestock to see, a fair, and a number of horse and dog shows.
 Of course there is also plenty of opportunities to meet and greet with local businesses, as well as sampling some great local produce on offer in the food hall!

 Fishguard once again welcomes you to it's Annual New Year's Eve Street Party!
 With celebrations, live music and fireworks - it really is a fantastic party to celebrate the coming of the New Year!
 Refreshments are available on the street and in the surrounding pubs and restaurants.
-This event is free entry, donations are appreciated as any money given is then put towards next year's celebrations.

 Our first stay in Bryn Melin was in March 2009, we loved it then and have finally returned for a short winter break.
 Even more impressed with the cottage this time - lovely renovations - very cosy and clean as before - made friends with a little robin down at the harbour - he flew into the car and sat on Mike's knee.
 Spotted a couple of seals during a lovely coastal walk to Trefin.
 Hope to be back early next year.